BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Mechanized axial spinal distraction therapy, also known as vertebral axial decompression, is a therapy used for lower back pain due to a number of conditions including, but not limited to, herniated discs, degenerative disc disease, sciatica, posterior facet syndrome, lumbosacral strain, radiculopathy, and a condition called internal disc disruption (IDD).
+Mechanized axial spinal distraction therapy, also known as vertebral axial decompression, is a therapy used for lower back pain due to several conditions including, but not limited to, herniated discs, degenerative disc disease, sciatica, posterior facet syndrome, lumbosacral strain, radiculopathy, and a condition called internal disc disruption (IDD).
 The therapy uses a computer-driven table to control the disc decompression.
 For the treatment, the individual lies on the table and is subjected to a series of cycles as the table is slowly extended and a distraction force is applied via a pelvic harness.
 When the desired tension is reached, it is gradually released.
 This repetitive cycle builds up the individual’s tolerance to stronger distraction forces.
 Generally, multiple outpatient treatments are administered over a period of time with the intent that the series will result in a considerable reduction in pain.

 Several devices have been cleared for marketing by the U.S. Food and Drug Administration through the 510(k) process.
 Devices include the VAX-D®, Decompression Reduction Stabilization (DRS®) System, Accu-SPINA® System, DRX-3000®, DRX9000®, SpineMED Decompression Table®, Antalgic-Trak®, Lordex® Traction Unit, and Triton® DTS.